BoboTiG/python-mss/docs/source/capture-api-design.md

 ```

 Core properties describe the enumeration snapshot.
 Expensive properties such as `exe` may be loaded lazily and return
 `None` if the process disappears or access is denied.
+It shoudl also be noted that propreties like `pid` andc `exe`
+are not gauranteed to be accurate on X11, since the client application can modify them.
 A `Window` belongs to the session that enumerated it.

 `Window` equality is **object identity**.
 Native IDs can be recycled after destroy, so `__eq__` is not based on `id`.
 Within the same session, callers who need “same OS window” compare `window.id` while that window still exists.